 The Linguistics Tripos is divided into a one-year Part I and a two-year Part II.
 Part I, where you follow four lecture series, provides a foundation across a wide range of linguistics taught within the Department of Linguistics.
 Part II allows you to specialise in the areas which particularly interest you, and in Parts IIA and IIB (years 2 and 3) there is a wide choice of lectures taught within and beyond the Department, the latter including the linguistics of particular languages.
 Part IIB includes an element of individual research as you write a dissertation on a topic of your choice.

 The typical A Level offer for Linguistics is A*AA.
 The typical IB offer is 40-42 points with 776 at Higher Level.
-Linguistics is interdisciplinary we don’t require specific A level (or equivalent) subjects
+As Linguistics is interdisciplinary we don’t require specific A level (or equivalent) subjects

 If you are selected for interview, candidates should normally expect two interviews which should each last no longer than 30 minutes.
 The interview aims to assess your motivation, enthusiasm and potential.
+Candidates will also sit an at interview assessment.